zhang-yuhui/Schedule-Calendar/README.md

 A Calendar for the class schedule

-This project was built with [Create React App](https://github.com/facebook/create-react-app) and [Tailwindcss](https://github.com/tailwindlabs/tailwindcss).
+This project was built with [React](https://github.com/facebook/react) and [Tailwindcss](https://github.com/tailwindlabs/tailwindcss).

 ## Build